-- 1. For each hearing aid, open and close the battery door once - 2.
-Single dings for ten seconds (etc.) indicate that your hearing aid is in wireless mode

-NOTE: Both hearing aids must be set in Flight Mode- even with synchronization enabled.
+- 4. For each hearing aid, open and close the battery door once - 5.
+Single dings for ten seconds (d d d etc.) indicate that your hearing aid is in wireless mode - NOTE: Both hearing aids must be set in Flight mode- even with synchronization enabled.

 NOTE: It is important to wait an additional 15 seconds after wireless function resumes before opening and closing the battery door again for any reason.
-Flight Mode will resume if you open and close the battery door during this 15-second window.
+Flight mode will resume if you open and close the battery door during this 15-second window.

-8.6 Smartphone apps
+8.6 Using hearing aids with smartphone apps